The System of Rice Intensification (SRI) promotes collaborative synergies throughout sectors.

 Of the 105 countries backing the Methane Reduction Pledge, 15 have taken mitigation actions in rice cultivation.

-On November 1st, 2021, 148 countries submitted new or updated NDCs to the United Nations Framework Convention on Climate Change (UNFCCC).
-Nine of these countries specifically list SRI as part of their mitigation or adaptation actions.
+Since November, 2022, 174 countries have submitted new or updated NDCs to the United Nations Framework Convention on Climate Change (UNFCCC).
+Eleven of these countries specifically list SRI as part of their mitigation or adaptation actions.

-The nine countries displayed below include SRI directly in their Nationally Determined Contributions (NDC) plan.
+The eleven countries displayed below include SRI directly in their Nationally Determined Contributions (NDC) plan.

 Over the past 15 years there has been a growing interest in and engagement with SRI from various international organisations that have contributed to the validation of SRI.